Prologue

 “Sure.”
 I press the screen.
 “What’s your number?”

-Luke recites his digits and I send him the picture.
+Luke recites his digits, and I send him the picture.

-Luke’s lips touch my ear and a shiver rushes through me even before he speaks.
+Luke’s lips touch my ear, and a shiver rushes through me before he even speaks.
 “You know you’re fucking beautiful, right?”

 A smile tugs at my lips as he slips one hand under my shirt and curves the other around my upper thigh.
 Internally, I curse myself for wearing jeans.
 If I were in a skirt, he could be hitting a really sweet spot right now.
-The thought of Luke fingering me in a public place turns me on.

 Now that I’ve confirmed there’s a mutual attraction, I turn my head and catch his eyes.
 “If you think I’m beautiful now, you should see me naked in your bed.”